HazyResearch/dimmwitted/README.md

     git clone https://github.com/HazyResearch/dimmwitted

-By default, this will create a folder called dw, from now on, lets use the name `DW_HOME` to refer to this folder.
+By default, this will create a folder called dimmwitted, from now on, lets use the name `DW_HOME` to refer to this folder.

 There are two ways that DimmWitted can be used.
 We write